tallus/monomatapa/monomotapa/src/home.md

 I bring with me a deep background in Linux, open source and internet technologies as well as a diversity of other experience (I started out as as a dancer and performance artist) particularly in the non-profit sector.

-My background is in systems administration and, more recently support, but my current focus is on coding and development, especially in Python.
+My background is in systems administration and, more recently, support.
+My current focus is on coding and development, especially in Python.